-Another thing is you can make sure your chillies get enough light each day.
+- You can make sure your chillies get enough light each day.
 Even in the outdoors, too much shade, cloudy days or other elements can keep them from getting what they need.

-These lamps range in cost, size and light output.
+The main differences are that they range in cost, size and light output.

 Regular Fluorescent Lights

 Hardware stores and thrift shops are just some of the places where you can obtain regular, white fluorescent lights.
 This is best if you want to spend the least amount of money.

 Though the lights are not particularly created for indoor plant growing, you can make these work by hanging more than one light over your pepper plants.

 Make sure that each light adequately covers each seedling.
 Position the light so that it is no more than 4 inches away from the top of the chile plants.